 Following recent Government guidance allowing for the re-opening of non essential retail outlets, we have taken the decision to re-open our Brewery Shop to visitors.
-The opening hours for the meantime will be 10am-4pm, Monday to Friday.
+The opening hours are 8am-4pm, Monday to Friday and 10am – 4pm Saturday.

 We are mindful of the need to protect oursevles and others against the transmission of the virus and therefore will have measures in place in respect of this.
 We have put together some simple steps we would like visitors to the shop to adhere to wherever possible, thus ensuring our shop can remain open to the public.